jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 The brackets ask Lean to find registered instances of "structure" (i.e. type class) `Add` implicitly.
 Once such a instance `add_str` is found, `Add.add` is interpreted as `add_str.add`.

-There's a difference between type classes discussed here and traits in Rust (and interfaces in Java, and concepts in C++): it's possible to define multiple instances of a single type class for a type in Lean, but it's not possible to do the same for a type in C++ or Rust.
+There's a difference between type classes discussed here and type classes in Haskell and traits in Rust (and interfaces in Java, and concepts in C++): it's possible to define multiple instances of a single type class for a type in Lean, but it's not possible to do the same for a type in C++ or Rust.
-Traits, concepts, interfaces are meant to impose constraints in the form of "a function with a certain name and a certain type signature exists", something we don't care in Lean.
+Traits, concepts, interfaces are meant to impose constraints in the form of "a function with a certain *name* and a certain type signature exists", something we don't impose strictly in Lean.
-This type of constraints is essential if `object.method` syntax is to be supported, as uniqueness of `method` has to be ensured.
+This type of constraints is essential if `object.method` syntax is to be supported, as uniqueness of `method` has to be ensured (though, if we desire, we can in theory use something like `obj::<typeclass_impl>.method(...)`).

 ## Implicit variables and elaboration